 - 1 tbsp of balsamic vinegar is 1 point

-Looking for more healthy air fryer recipes?
+More healthy air fryer recipes

-- Buffalo Cauliflower Bites are so popular!
+- Air Fryer Buffalo Cauliflower Bites are so popular!

 - Air Fryer Apple Slices